diviatrix/ts-cms/README.md

 ### Important Considerations

--   **Database Schema Management**: Database tables are automatically created and checked on application launch based on the schemas defined in `src/db-adapter/sql-schemas.ts`.
-However, there is currently no automated migration mechanism.
-If you modify existing table fields in the code, you might need to manually adjust your `database.db` or delete it to recreate tables on next launch.
 -   **Admin Role Validation**: The `admin` role is crucial for accessing privileged sections (like the admin panel and certain API endpoints).
 This role validation is strictly enforced on the backend.
 -   **Non-Authorized Access**: While admin-specific features are protected, certain API endpoints (e.g., fetching published records) are accessible without authentication, allowing non-authorized (anonymous) users to view public content.